-Second, According to Camp David Peace Accords, Egypt should receive annual 1.3 billion dollars in military aid and a double of that amount goes to Israel.
+Second, According to the Camp David Peace Accords, Egypt should receive an annual 1.3 billion dollars in military aid, and double that amount goes to Israel.
 The US funds are not given to the presidents of Egypt and Israel to put in their pockets, as the Editorial Board claims!
 It is given to the military institutions in both countries to improve their warfare and push forward economic welfare.
-Neither the President of Egypt, nor the President of Israel, could dare to “pocket” the US funds or even spend on anything other than their pre-identified purpose.
+Neither the President of Egypt nor the President of Israel could dare to “pocket” the US funds or even spend on anything other than their pre-identified purpose.

-Enough with pressures for God sake!
-Egypt has been weighed down by endless economic and political pressures since 2011 revolution.
-Rather than shouldering us with more pressures, the next US president should help us get rid of those pressures and thus set the right atmosphere for the hard-won human rights and civil freedoms to flourish.
+Enough with pressures for God's sake!
+Egypt has been weighed down by endless economic and political pressures since the 2011 revolution.
+Rather than shouldering us with more pressures, the next US president should help us get rid of those pressures and thus set the right atmosphere for hard-won human rights and civil freedoms to flourish.

-President El Sisi’s approach of giving the priority to social and economic rights might not be the perfect solution from the point of view of most Americans.
-But, so far, it is working like charm in Egypt.
-The question, then, is: could the new president of the US consider “helping” Egypt follow through its own strategy towards liberal democratization, rather than “pressuring” Egypt to adopt a ready-made American model?
-Let’s hope for the positive answer.
+President El Sisi’s approach of giving priority to social and economic rights might not be the perfect solution from the point of view of most Americans.
+But, so far, it is working like a charm in Egypt.
+The question, then, is: Could the new president of the US consider “helping” Egypt follow through with its strategy towards liberal democratization, rather than “pressuring” Egypt to adopt a ready-made American model?
+Let’s hope for a positive answer.